 The series stars Michael Cudlitz as Mike Cleary, Mary McCormack as Peggy Cleary, Sam Straley as Lawrence Cleary, Caleb Foote as Eddie Cleary, Sawyer Barth as Frank Cleary, Christopher Paul Richards as Joey Cleary, Jack Gore as Timmy Cleary, Andy Walken as William Cleary and Santino Barnard as Pat Cleary.

 So basically this is a very large family in a pretty small house, and just ONE bathroom!
-It was so fun to actually get a chance to hang out on the set!
+It was so fun to actually get a chance to hang out on the Kids are Alright Set!
 Here’s a fun pic of me chilling right there in their living room:

 I think that I was most fascinated with set decorator Claudette Didul and the amazing job that she did in transforming this set into a replica of a 1970s-ish home.
 It was so unbelievably realistic.
 She shared with us that she found many of the items at estate sales and that because the family that this series focuses on was in a lower income bracket, most of their actual possessions were not necessarily 70s items, but many were actually 60s because they weren’t buying new things and a lot of their furniture and home decor items were hand me downs, etc. It was so well done.
 I loved the set, so I took a ton of photos to share with you and even have a video coming soon that I think you’ll enjoy!